om-compiplus/maneuver-voice-agent/README.md

-# Talk to Founder — Voice AI Agent for Maneuver
+# Talk to Founder — Voice AI Agent

-A real-time voice AI web app built on **LiveKit Agents** that lets any visitor have a live voice conversation with an AI agent representing Maneuver's founder.
+A real-time voice AI web app built on **LiveKit Agents** that lets any visitor have a live voice conversation with an AI agent.

 The agent runs a natural discovery call (captures name, company, problem, timeline, budget) and answers questions about Maneuver from a knowledge base — with a